 Meteorologists study the causes of particular weather conditions using information obtained from the land, sea and upper atmosphere.
 They use computerised and mathematical models to make short and long-range forecasts concerning weather and climate patterns.

-This MSc in Mathematics will provide you with excellent preparation for research for an MPhil or PhD.
-At Leeds we have a range of research opportunities available and in some cases you can progress to a PhD on the basis of a specified performance in the MSc.
+This MSc in Mathematics will provide you with excellent preparation for research for a PhD.
+At Leeds, we have a range of research opportunities available.

 At Leeds, we help you to prepare for your future from day one.
 We have a wide range of careers resources — including our award-winning Employability team who are in contact with many employers around the country and advertise placements and jobs.
 They are also on hand to provide guidance and support, ensuring you are prepared to take your next steps after graduation and get you where you want to be.

 - Employability events — we run a full range of events including careers fairs in specialist areas and across broader industries — all with employers who are actively recruiting for roles.

 - MyCareer system — on your course and after you graduate, you’ll have access to a dedicated careers portal where you can book appointments with our team, get information on careers and see job vacancies and upcoming events.